BedrockStreaming/xo-archiver/README.md

 COMMANDS:
   export
-        Creates a manual export of a VM in a compressed and restorable format To be used with --vm-id or --vm-name
+        Creates a manual export of a VM in a compressed and restorable format (XVA) Also exports some metadata needed to restore the VM to the same location To be used with --vm-id or --vm-name

   push
-        Pushes the given export to S3.
+        Pushes exported files (XVA+metadata) to S3.
         To be used with --vm-id or --vm-name
         S3 bucket name should be define as an envvar, see below CONFIG FILE section.